-Croydon Council is the largest employer in the borough.
+With a workforce of about 6121 staff, including schools, Croydon Council is one of the largest employers in the borough.
 The council also makes a significant contribution to the local economy.

 How the council is funded

 - About two thirds of the money comes from central Government, including a share of business rates.

 - The rest comes mainly from council tax, which is set locally.